About ECHO Foundation

 This lifetime usage extends to your surviving spouse when you pass away.

 It is important to note that life right is not a property investment.
-A payback option does exist, however this would increase the life right amount payable upfront.

 We assess your budget and needs in order to recommend the perfect village and plan for you.